KungFuProgrammer111/LBA2/README.md

 | 0017 | Wait some seconds |
 | 0018 | Go through the door and beat him |
 | 0019 | Move towards the edge and go through all videos and dialogues |

+### FULL WALKTHROUGH SAVEGAMES

+The folder **LBA2-FULL-SAVEGAMES** contains savegames for the complete game walkthrough, covering all major story points and progress stages.

+The file naming is mostly self-explanatory and reflects the current location, objective, or story situation of each savegame.